Freija/freija.github.io/_projects/2017-08-26_whereispatrick.md

 * Historical Iridium/satellite markers.
 These are the locations of the previous coordinates as parsed from the Iridium text messages.
 When clicking on such a marker, an ```Info Window``` ([https://developers.google.com/maps/documentation/javascript/infowindows](https://developers.google.com/maps/documentation/javascript/infowindows)) shows the date and altitude associated with that marker.

 * Latest Iridium/satellite marker.
-This is the location of the most recent Iridium text message that was received.
-This is the last known location of Patrick!
+This is the location of the most recent Iridium text message that was received, in other words... the last known location of Patrick!
 The ```Info Window``` also shows the date and altitude.

 * Photo markers.
 These are the locations of the photo-clusters as extracted by the clustering algorithm.
 The ```Info Window``` shows the thumbnails of the photos associated with that cluster.